microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/2_CSS_CSS3/position_practice.md

 ![Absolute Position](../images/absolute-03.gif)

-## **Relative**
+## Relative positioning

-Relatively positioned elements are positioned based on the same top, right, bottom, and left properties, but are simply shifted from where they would normally sit.
-In a sense adding relative positioning is similar to adding a margin with **one very important difference: the elements around a relatively positioned element act as though that shift didn't exist**.
+Relatively-positioned elements are positioned based on the same top, right, bottom, and left properties, but are simply shifted from where they would normally sit.
+In a sense, adding relative positioning is similar to adding a margin with **one very important difference: the elements around a relatively-positioned element act as though that shift didn't exist**.
 They ignore it.

-Using relative positioning on box-2:
+This is the code to use relative positioning on box-2:

 ``` css
 #container{